 There are over 60 ghost towns in Indiana.
 Most originated in the 19th Century and dwindled until their disappearance sometime throughout the 20th Century.

-Indiana is the birthplace of America’s favorite pastime and the state with the largest number of professional baseball teams.
+Indiana is the birthplace of America’s favorite pastime and the state with the largest professional baseball teams.
 The state is also well known for having a town called Santa Claus that receives thousands of letters yearly and for hosting Elvis Presley’s last concert in 1977.
 Indiana is full of stories waiting to be told.

 Elizabethtown, Indiana